DanWin/hosting/README.md

 Installation Instructions:
 --------------------------

 The configuration was tested with a standard Debian buster and Ubuntu 18.04 LTS installation.
 It's recommended you install Debian buster (or newer) on your server, but with a little tweaking you may also get this working on other distributions and/or versions.
+If you want to build it on a raspberry pi, please do not use the raspbian images as several things will break.
+Download an image for your pi model from [https://raspi.debian.net/daily-images/](https://raspi.debian.net/daily-images/) instead.

 Uninstall packages that may interfere with this setup:
 ```